 Math for Medicine, Inc. is owned by the team members mentioned above and Mayo Ventures.
 An exclusive license to the patent and procedures embodied in the software are owned by Math for Medicine, Inc. Several manuscripts are in preparation that will be submitted for publication in respected peer-reviewed journals.

 CICD can measure the activity of the immune system components in people with suspected or diagnosed illnesses.
 Almost every known illness has an expression through unique immune system activity.
 In cancer particularly, there is no effective way to detect that the immune system is in the very beginning stages of battling cancer.
 Traditional early diagnosis depends on discovering cancer modified cells or cancer tumors.
 By that time cancer is already advancing rapidly.
 CICD has the potential to see defensive immune activities very early in the progression of disease.
 Earlier detection of illness revealed through CICD measurements, available through inexpensive, minimally intrusive blood testing, would save lives while reducing costs dramatically.

-CICD can provide insight to the initial treatment plan decision-making.
+CICD could eventually provide insight to the initial treatment plan decision-making.

-CICD could enable treatment plan adjustment mid-course due to observations provided by DaVinci presentations.
+CICD could eventually enable treatment plan adjustment mid-course due to observations provided by DaVinci presentations.